 It all started when...

-NNAS got its start in the late 1960’s.
-The Rappahannock Garden Club presented a National Audubon Wildlife film series, which was very well attended.
+In the late 1960’s, the Rappahannock Garden Club presented a National Audubon Wildlife film series, which was very well attended.
 Evelyn Thurston was president of the garden club.
 The interest and enthusiasm exhibited led Evelyn to push for establishing an Audubon chapter.

 The first meeting was in September of 1970.
 Dr. Jack T. Thurston (Evelyn’s husband) chaired the early meetings and was elected as the first president of the chapter.
 The group petitioned National Audubon for certification as a chapter, since they had the necessary 35 people.
 A provisional charter was received December 16, 1970.
 At that time, National Audubon considered NNAS the first chapter in the state of Virginia.